Street art - over the Web and into the gallery

 He saw Dolan drawing day after day, liked his work and proposed doing a show.
 The owners of an unused storefront across the street offered the space.

-It took 11 months to organize.
-Howard-Griffin recruited well-known street artists to add fantasy touches to Dolan's citscapes.
+It took 11 months to organise.
+Howard-Griffin recruited well-known street artists to add fantasy touches to Dolan's cityscapes.
 The roughly 100 pieces in "George the Dog and John the Artist" all sold.

 It was originally meant to be a one-off. "(But) the John show did so well that it gave me the resources and impetus to fund this gallery," Howard-Griffin said.